 A table named Customers in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+In order to create a Customers table, I had to identify using the ERD diagram what this table needed to contain, how the variables need to be created (i.e. INT, VARCHAR, etc), and if there were any primary or foreign keys.

+I then described the table to view what I had created to make sure it matched the ERD project diagram and to ensure that I didn’t miss anything.

 A table named Orders in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+I did the same thing for the Orders table that I did for the Customers table.
+The only difference between both tables was the ERD diagram told me that the Orders table needed not only a primary key but a foreign key.

 A table named RMA in the QuantigrationUpdates database, as defined on the project ERD.
 Provide the SQL commands you ran against MySQL to complete this successfully in your answer:

-[Insert screenshot and brief explanation here.]
+I then created the RMA table using similar steps that I used for the Customers and Orders table and assigned a foreign key to this table in accordance with the ERD diagram.

 Step Two: Load and Query the Data